 SCALD.
 Add in the milk and let the mixture scald, but not boil!

-*Note: Scalding means to heat the mixture until it’s just about to hit boiling point.
-Once it’s there, remove from the heat and add the vanilla.
+Scalding means to heat the mixture until it’s just about to hit boiling point.
+Once it’s there, remove it from the heat and add the vanilla.
 Now it’s ready to drink!

-TOP.
-Top with whipped cream and a sprinkle of nutmeg.
+GARNISH.
+Top with Whipped Cream and a sprinkle of nutmeg or chocolate shavings.
 It makes the perfect spiced hot cocoa.

 More Hot Cocoa recipes: